Posted on: 19 June 2018

 The purpose of the deception is to help the players train and become comfortable enough that dropping them into matches with experienced players won’t be a jarring and negative experience.

-If the game was designed to be honest upfront, it would either force users to play a large number of training games before the real game began, which would be unappealing to user that want to jump right in, or the game would match inexperienced with experienced players in the match which wouldn’t be fun for either group.
+If the game was designed, to be honest upfront, it would either force users to play a large number of training games before the real game began, which would be unappealing to users that want to jump right in, or the game would match inexperienced with experienced players in the match which wouldn’t be fun for either group.

 Deception In Emotion